 Deleting a Team Member and Reassigning Their Content

 Need to remove a team member?
 Do they own calendars or content that needs to be reassigned?
 Divvy has you covered.

 You can delete a team member and reassign the calendars and content they own in the Team Members section.
 Hover over the team member you need to remove and locate and click the blue delete option on the right.

-After confirming the team members should be deleted, our system will do a check of the database to determine whether or not the user owned any calendars or content items.
+After confirming the team members should be deleted, our system will do a check of the database to determine whether the user owned any calendars or content items.
 If they did, you'll have the change to reassign those to other team members.

 Behind the scenes, deleting a team member is actually more of a "deactivation", considering that individual users have lots of other things connected to them.
 For example, if a team member leaves a comment on a content item, it wouldn't be right to remove that comment when a user is being deleted.
 That comment might be important as part of the history of that content project.
 So for these reasons, we deactivate the user so that much of their past activities will remain intact.